adri-standard/adri/README.md

 ```

 **Key Benefits Demonstrated:**
-- **🚀 Zero Configuration**: Just add `@adri_protected` - no setup required
+- **📋 Explicit Standards**: Always see which standard protects your function
-- **🧠 Intelligent Inference**: ADRI figures out what kind of data you're using
+- **🔍 Full Transparency**: Standards are visible files you can inspect and modify
 - **⚙️ Configurable Strictness**: Use `min_score` to set validation requirements
 - **🌐 Universal Protection**: Works on any Python function, any data type
-- **📋 Automatic Standards**: No need to write validation rules manually
+- **🚀 Smart Generation**: Auto-creates standards from your actual data patterns

-The decorator essentially wraps your function with a **"data quality gate"** that only allows high-quality data to reach your business logic.
+The decorator wraps your function with a **"data quality gate"** using transparent, editable standards.

 ## Enhanced Protection Examples